gladiola/blog/_drafts/2018-06-25-whatIsYourValue.markdown

 ---
 title:  "What Is Your Value?"
-date:   2018-06-15 08:30:00
+date:   2018-06-25 08:30:00
 description: Exploring Pricing and Marketability for Programmers
 ---

 Over the past few years, I have noticed some small changes in marketing programming skills.
 At the Scenic City Summit conference in 2017, I attended a talk on pay negotiations that brought up some techniques I had been using.
-Here are some ideas that have come up over the past year.
+Curiously, I landed my last job with no pay negotiations whatsoever due to an unusual circumstance.
+Meanwhile, here are some ideas that have come up over the past year or so.
 Maybe they will help you with your search and negotiations.

 ## How Much Do You Cost The Boss?

 When I was working at a large corporation, one day I received an email from their marketing group that told me I was paid about $17,000 more than I expected.
 At first I thought it was an error.
 As I read the nearly 20 page PDF the sent me, I realized they were serious.
+It wasn't a mistake.
+That's what they believed I cost.
 To them, I was $17K more expensive than I perceived myself to be.

 My thoughts on my pay were based on my base annual salary.
 To the employer, I was more expensive because they were counting the dollars they spent on the benefits package.
 Now, in detail, I objected to some of their calcluations because they ignored the amount of money I had to spend in order to realize the maximum value of those benefits.
 I felt that by not recognizing that amount that they were inflating the count.
 No matter:  to them, I was $17K more expensive than I thought.

+How much do you cost?
+The total comp.
+Every cent they spend on compensation.
+It's not just base pay; it's salary plus bonus, insurance policies, retirement matching, paid travel; any form of compensation can count as compensation for the employer's perspective.
+Rarely do we take care to parse this all out.
+Perhaps we should.

 ## Assumptions to a pay increase